uconneeb/systseminar/schedule.md

 title: Schedule
 permalink: /schedule/
 ---
 We meet Thursdays 2:30 - 3:30.
-Connection info TBA soon.
+Connection info will be disseminated via the [systematics listserv](/listserv/).

 ### Sep.
 3, 2020